sagemath/trac_to_gh/Issue 2000.md

 # Issue 2000: bug either in polynomial factorization or polynomial ring constructor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2000

 Original creator: was